Protection International

 Protection International (PI) is an international non-profit organisation dedicated to the protection of human rights defenders (HRDs).
-Its stated mission is to enhance the security and the protection of "threatened civil society actors with non-violent means, especially those who fight for their legitimate rights and for the rights of others as they are guaranteed by the international humanitarian law and the human rights conventions".
+Its stated mission is to offer long-term accompaniment and support human rights defenders at risk by building capacities for managing their protection and security effectively.
+Protection International takes a preventive and collective perspective of protection instead of the most often reactive perspectives.

-Protection International began its activities in 1998 as the former European Office of Peace Brigades International (PBI-BEO) and is headquartered in Brussels.
-Working on the principle that "human rights defenders are one of the main actors fighting against impunity in the name of justice", PI runs field projects in several countries (the Democratic Republic of the Congo, Uganda, Nepal, Thailand, Colombia, Guatemala, Honduras) and conflict-stricken zones such as the East and Horn of Africa in collaboration with local partner organisations.
+Protection International began its activities in 1998 as the former European Peace Brigades International (PBI-BEO) and became Protection International in 2007.
+Their headquartersed are located in Brussels while also have permanent presence in the Democratic Republic of the Congo, Guatemala, Colombia, Kenya and Thailand, as well as non-permanent activities in another 30 countries in collaboration with local partner organisations.
+Protection lnternational frame their role with partners in promoting the Right to Defend Human Rights of defenders at risk.

 It provides human rights defenders (i.e. trade unionists, journalists, lesbian, gay, bisexual and transgender individuals defenders, members of anti-corruption organizations, etc.) with training, knowledge and tools, such as the "Protection Manual for Human Rights Defenders", to develop protection measures into their work and enable them "to defend all human rights".
-Protection International also aims at mobilising the national and international community (parliaments, governments, the United Nations, the media and public opinion).
+Protection International has also been promoting a strategy to the protection of human rights defenders that includes a psychosocial approach to assess the “impact of the social and political context on the emotional well-being” of defenders, and aims at mobilising the national and international community (parliaments, governments, the United Nations, the media and public opinion).

 History

 Protection International is the former European Union office of Peace Brigades International (PBI-BEO).
 In October 2007, PBI-BEO officially became Protection International, after a separation with the PBI organisation carried out by common consent.
-Nevertheless, current activities run by Protection International are the logical result of defenders protection initiatives which began more than a decade ago.
+Nevertheless, current activities run by Protection International are the logical result of defenders protection initiatives which began more than two decades ago.

-In 1998, it organised a hearing in the Plenary of the European Parliament where human rights defenders from Colombia and Guatemala witnessed.
-Since then, PI supports the development and implementation of "new tactics and tools for the protection of HRDs by improving their own security strategies, thus also enabling them to improve their protection of others"(victim groups, witnesses, Internally Displaced People communities, women's HRD's, LGBTI, among others).
+In 1998, it organised a hearing on the newly adopted UN Declaration on Human Rights Defenders in the Plenary of the European Parliament where human rights defenders (HRDs) from Colombia and Guatemala witnessed.
+Since then, PI supports the development and implementation of "new tactics and tools for the protection of HRDs by improving their own security strategies, thus also enabling them to improve their protection of others" (victim groups, witnesses, Internally Displaced People communities, women's HRD's, LGBTI, among others).

-From 1999 to 2002, PI organised public seminars on International Observation Strategies for INGOs and other stakeholders throughout Europe.
+From 1999 to 2002, PBI organised public seminars on International Observation Strategies for INGOs and other stakeholders throughout Europe.
 At the same time, training activities on security and protection of HRD's were held in more than twenty countries (among others, Mexico, Guatemala, Colombia, Brazil, Peru, Honduras, Bolivia, the Democratic Republic of the Congo, Uganda, Kenya, Ingushetia, Serbia, Indonesia, Nepal, Sri Lanka, India and Thailand).

-From 2004 onwards, the organisation launched short and long-term activities in Asia, Africa and Latin America.
-Notably, it opened in 2006 a first #Protection Desks in Nepal, which is a permanent local structure whose objective is to diagnose human rights related threats, train local human rights defenders organisations and monitor their activities.
-Since then, #Protection Desks have been opened in Colombia, Guatemala, Uganda and the Democratic Republic of Congo.